 This issue needs to be fully discussed and analyzed in hearings.
 There needs to be parity in the manner in which direct access customers are treated by the different utilities and there needs to be a system implemented which fairly reflects the costs that should be borne by direct access customers, as well as those that should not.
 In this regard, AReM reiterates its call for a move to a “bottom’s-up” calculation of the bills for direct access customers, to be implemented by January 1, 2002.
 AReM recommends that the appropriate methodology for accomplishing this result would be for the Commission to adopt an approach whereby direct access customers would pay only the non-generation cost elements of the utilities’ frozen rate structure.
 Direct access customers would therefore pay all applicable transmission, distribution, public purpose program costs, nuclear decommissioning and Competition Transition Costs.

 However, direct access customers would be assessed no generation charges or surcharges, in accordance with the Commission’s direction in D.01-05-064.
-AReM believes that a bottoms-up approach is consistent with, and can be accomplished during the current rate freeze.
+AReM believes that a bottoms-up approach is consistent with, and can be accomplished, during the current rate freeze.
 Most importantly, it will avoid any possibility that customers will contribute to the utilities’ undercollections, as the utilities have contended with regard to the current “top-down” approach.
 AReM therefore recommends that the Scoping Memo issued in this proceeding should direct that the implementation of a bottoms-up approach to direct access billing is properly within the scope of this proceeding.

 F. Other Issues